ssj018/ssj018.github.io/_posts/blog/2015-04-01-rabbitmq-oslo-messaging.md

 **Producer**
 RPC ways.
 In order to receive a response the client needs to send a 'callback' queue address with the request. e.g. specify `properties=pika.BasicProperties(reply_to = callback_queue_name)` when publishing messages.
 It will create a callback queue for every RPC request, which is not efficient, to solve the problem, we can use `correlation_id` to create a single callback queue per client.

-If producer needs to know if message reached at least one queue, it can set the mandatory flag on a basic.publish, ensuring that abasic.return will be sent back to the client if no queues were appropriately bound.
+If producer needs to know if message reached at least one queue, it can set the mandatory flag on a basic.publish, ensuring that a basic.return will be sent back to the client if no queues were appropriately bound.

 **Exchange**
 In RabbitMQ a message can never be sent directly to the queue, Instead, the producer can only send messages to an exchange, There are a few exchange types available: *direct, topic, headers and fanout*, the routing-key's value is ignored for fanout exchanges.